Categories

 HOMER.
 Iliade di Omero.
 Traduzione del Cav.
 Vincenzo Monti.

 Milano, Dalla Stamperia Reale, 1812.
 2 vols.
 Large 8vo (23.5 x 16 cm).
-Contemporary(?) elaborately gold-tooled green calfn (or sheepskin), with a light brown title-label on the spine lettered in gold.
-All boards show the large gold-tooled crowned coat-of-arms (possibly of the family Paule, from the Provence - similar to Rietstap 5, Pl.
-XXI) within a gold-tooled frame, brown marbled endpapers, gilt edges.
+Contemporary elaborately gold-tooled green calf (or sheepskin), with a light brown title-label on the spine lettered in gold.
+All boards show the large gold-tooled crowned coat of arms (of the French Barons Pavée de Vendeuvre - see to Rietstap 5, Pl.
+XXIII) within a gold-tooled frame, brown marbled endpapers, gilt edges.
 [1], [1 blank], [1], [1 blank], [4], 366; 386 pp. Full description

 € 4,500